-Learn how to drive in the winter on snow, ice, and in slippery conditions - watch the video.
+Learn how to drive in the winter on snow, ice, and in slippery conditions.

 Hi there smart drivers.

 Rick with Smart Drive Test teaching you how to drive in the snow.

 I have three exercises for you today that will help you to learn how to drive in the snow and handle the vehicle when it breaks loose.

 Stick around we'll be right back with that information.

 [INTRO & MUSIC]